zuri-training/TheZeroHungerInitiative-fe-pjt-33/README.md

 ## 4 - Navigate to it in the terminal.
 Run 'git clone(github link)'

-## 5 - Create a branch for your Task 'git checkout -b <branchname>
+## 5 - Create a branch for your Task 'git checkout -b <branchname>'

-## 6 - After changes - git add , - git commit m 'some comments' , - git push origin <name of your branch>
+## 6 - After changes - git add , - git commit m 'some comments' , - git push origin (name of your branch)

 ## 7 - Create a Pull Request